 On August 3, 2015, the US Environmental Protection Agency (EPA) released the final version of its Clean Power Plan rule, which sets national standards to limit carbon pollution from power plants by reducing CO2 emissions by 32 percent from 2005 levels by 2030.

-A team from Analysis Group – including Senior Advisor Susan Tierney, Managing Principal Andrea Okie, Principal Paul Hibbard, and Vice President Pavel Darling – has conducted extensive research on the EPA rule and the implications for states arising from implementation strategies and market design considerations.
+A team from Analysis Group – including Senior Advisor Susan Tierney, Managing Principals Andrea Okie and Pavel Darling, and Principal Paul Hibbard – has conducted extensive research on the EPA rule and the implications for states arising from implementation strategies and market design considerations.
 As part of this work, the team issued a series of reports on the Clean Power Plan and its economic and reliability impacts on states, independent system operators (ISOs), and other key stakeholders.

 Ultimately, the team found that the design and implementation of the Clean Power Plan will not jeopardize or compromise the electric system’s reliability, and that several states and ISOs – including the mid-Atlantic PJM Interconnection region and the Midwestern MISO region – are already taking reasonable and appropriate steps to comply.